-Email: If you need to reach out and communicate with me, please email the instructors.
-Please DO NOT email with questions that are easily found in the syllabus or on ELMS (i.e. When is this assignment due?
+Email: If you need to reach out and communicate with me, please email me at xxxxxxxxx@umd.edu.
+Please DO NOT email me with questions that are easily found in the syllabus or on ELMS (i.e. When is this assignment due?
 How much is it worth? etc.) but please DO reach out about personal, academic, and intellectual concerns/questions.
 While I will do my best to respond to emails within 24 hours, you will more likely receive email responses from me on Mondays, Wednesdays and Fridays from 8:00am-10:00am EST